Today's Wednesday • 11 mins read

 1. Listen Without Prejudice.

 “Don’t judge them.
-You have not walked in their shoes, so do not judge them.”
+You have not walked in their shoes.”

-Any relationship can turn toxic, and it often happens unexpectedly.
+Any relationship can go toxic, and it often happens without warning.
 It’s not their fault.

-- Don’t tell your friend that you knew it or had guessed it a long time ago, as it’s disrespectful.
+Don’t roll the dice of judgment when they are talking.
+Don’t make them suffer by labeling them stupid.
+Don’t tell your friend that you knew it a long time ago; it’s disrespectful.

 Actively listen to them.
-Don’t interrupt them as they speak, even when they take long pauses to hunt for the right words.
-Allow them to freely express themselves.
+Don’t interrupt or suggest words, even when they take long pauses to hunt for the right words.

-Don’t take things personally if they say a few things that link to your bad habits.
-Strong feelings may make it hard to think clearly.
+Don’t take things personally if they say a thing or two against you.
+Strong feelings often make it hard to think clearly.

 - Do not be too dramatic with your reactions, please.